 Introduction

-Teaching music, for many years, I observed that music educators must always deal with reduced resources in adjusted school budgets.
-I also observed that in more stringent economic circumstances, music education is still one of the first elements to be cut from the school program.
-Accordingly, whoever teaches music or intends to support music education in their school program must always be aware of liabilities due to policy changes.
-Instabilities relating to resources are constant challenges for the organization of a school program, especially when supporting music education in low-income rural areas.
+Teaching music for many years, I have observed that music educators are frequently faced with school budget restrictions and ever-diminishing resources; in fact, when budgets are especially tight, music education is one of the first programs to be cut from the school curriculum.
+Accordingly, those teaching music or seeking to support music education in their school program must always be aware of policy changes and any resulting difficulties.
+Resource instability is a constant challenge for the organization of a school program, especially with respect to music education in low-income rural areas.

-This article is into the perspective of current national policy, which, according to Garza, Drysdale, and Gurr (2011), moves towards school autonomy allowing principals to articulate their views on education, set appropriate directions, value teachers’ leadership and build helper communities.
-Also, related to the topic study, Burrack et al., 2014 stated that findings from past studies confirm that experts on the school budgeting committees recognize the significance of music for educational quality but funding for music education is frequently reduced during budgetary cuts.
+This study delves into current national policy, which, according to Garza, Drysdale, and Gurr (2011), promotes school autonomy by allowing principals to articulate their views on education, set appropriate directions, value teachers’ leadership and build communities of helpers.
+Regarding music education in particular, Burrack et al. (2014) summarized findings from past studies confirming that although experts on school budgeting committees recognize the significance of music for educational quality, funding for music education is frequently reduced when budgetary cuts must be made.

-Furthermore, there are evident reasons to supporting music education in elementary schools.
-For instance, communication through music-making is a part of a child’s life, starting with sleeping songs from their parents, then with playmates, and later in preschool activities (Nardo et al., 2006).
-Thus, each child has a specific level of music aptitude from birth, naturally developed until its stability at 9 years old (Tu, 2009) and music is present in early learning activities when musical expressions and young children naturally go together (Patrick, 2013).
-Moreover, in an era of scientific development that has brought the world into closer contact, music has also become means to integrate children with equality (Aldegue, 2014).
-The commitment to support music education in a school program provides opportunities for developing students by cultivating learning behaviors and improving awareness, interest, and common sense (Rohwer, 2017; Tobias, 2015).
-In sum, music practices provide constructive accomplishments enabling children to develop greater tolerance and self-discipline, which are essential attributes in today’s diverse American society (Mantie, 2012).
+There are numerous and clear reasons for supporting music education in elementary schools.
+For one, communication through music-making is an important and integral part of each child’s life, starting with lullabies sung by parents, and continuing with interaction with playmates and preschool activities (Nardo et al., 2006).
+Each child has a specific level of music aptitude from birth, which evolves naturally until it stabilizes at around nine-years-old (Tu, 2009).
+In addition, early learning activities often use musical expression for working with young children in a natural, informal manner (Patrick, 2013).
+In an era of scientific development that has brought diverse groups of people into closer contact, music is one way to help integrate multiethnic classrooms (Aldegue, 2014).
+Moreover, music education in the schools provides opportunities for personal development by cultivating learning behaviors and improving awareness, interest, and common sense (Rohwer, 2017; Tobias, 2015).
+In sum, music education practices can lead to constructive accomplishments enabling children to develop greater tolerance and self-discipline, which are essential attributes in today’s diverse American society, indeed, in the world at large (Mantie, 2012).

-Overall, Barry and Durham (2017) affirmed that in 71% of 1,500 school districts in a southwest region of the United States, early education classes reduced music teaching time in favor of reading and math.
-Likewise, but on the southeast side, Ladd et al. (2014) affirmed that the government invests in education, but the goal is to achieve test scores in math and reading that are better than those in any other region.
-Consequently, in proportion to numeracy and literacy skills, music education in public schools is still underfunded (Guhn et al., 2020).
-Specifically, according to Puryear and Kettler (2017), in the United States, 20% of students attend rural schools.They also stated that despite a policy for enhanced education, few principals advocate for the inclusion of music in rural school programs.
+Despite these benefits, Barry and Durham (2017) affirmed that in 71% of 1,500 school districts in a southwestern region of the United States, early education classes reduced music teaching time in favor of reading and math.
+Likewise, albeit in a southeastern state, Ladd et al. (2014) reported that government investments in education are focused on outscoring other areas on standardized math and reading tests.
+In comparison with numeracy and literacy skills, music education in public schools is therefore underfunded (Guhn et al., 2020).
+According to Puryear and Kettler (2017), few principals of rural schools in the United States – which are attended by 20% of the nation’s students – advocate for the inclusion of music in their programs despite policies supporting enhanced education.

-Thus, whoever teaches music or intends to support music education in their school program must always be aware of policy changes (Burrack et al., 2014; Johnson & Matthews, 2017).
-Conversely, Clasquin-Johnson (2016) stated that the administration of funding for the inclusion of music in the school’s program relies on educators’ awareness, especially in disadvantaged regions and depending on the administrators interest educational policies could be shaped.
+Thus, whoever teaches music or seeks to support music education in their school program must always be aware of policy changes (Burrack et al., 2014; Johnson & Matthews, 2017).
+Consistent with this, Clasquin-Johnson (2016) wrote that the allocation of funding for music education relies on educators’ awareness, especially in disadvantaged regions, and that interest on the part of administrators can shape educational policies.